MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/reports-working-project-service-data-model.md

 The **Projects** entity and its related entities are exclusive to PSA. **Project** is the top-level entity that is used to capture the work and cost side of operations.
 Here is a list of the related entities:

 - **Project team member** – This entity contains details about the bookable resources that are assigned to the project.
-Those resources can be generic or named bookable resources that are entered by the project manager or generated from the project schedule.
+Those resources can be generic bookable resources, or they can be named bookable resources that are either entered by the project manager or generated from the project schedule.
 - **Project Task** – This entity contains the tasks that make up the project plan or schedule.
 - **Resource Assignment** – This entity contains the task assignment for the bookable resource.
 - **Resource Requirement** – This entity contains the requirements for any generic resource team members.